SamedovaAmina/EcommerceAppAmina/README.md

 # EcommerceAppAmina
 Ecoomerce App Amina project

-This is from comp chcking
+This is from comp checking